•Recognition of Prior Learning

 Back to top

-If students would like to withdraw your course, you need to complete Application for Withdrawal of Course/Units Form and send it to Student Services (firstname.lastname@example.org).
-The interview and counselling process will be arranged.
+If students would like to withdraw their course, you need to complete Application for Withdrawal of Course/Units Form and send it to Student Services (firstname.lastname@example.org).
+An interview and counselling process will be arranged.

 Please visit the Student Services Office or email to email@example.com for further information.